oceam/sorghum-head/README.md

 # sorghum-head
+This is a support page of paper
 Aerial Imagery Analysis—Quantifying Appearance and Number of Sorghum Heads for Applications in Breeding and Agronomy
+please cite the paper if you used the mateiral we provided.